Amber Pairis, Ph.D.

-Dr. Amber Pairis is the Director of the Climate Science Alliance-South Coast covering southern California and Baja.
+Dr. Amber Pairis is the Executive Director and Founder of the Climate Science Alliance with affiliations with the Southwest Climate Adaptation Science Center, Western Regional Climate Center at Desert Research Institute University of Nevada, Reno, and Scripps Institution of Oceanography at UC San Diego.
+Pairis is an experienced Science Director with a demonstrated history of working with partners to elevate and support community led and implemented projects.
 Her current work focuses on building a science focused network of leaders, scientists, and managers focused on sharing ecosystem-based resiliency approaches to safeguard our communities and natural resources from climate change.
-Pairis leads several initiatives related to innovative community engagement including Climate Kids and the role of art and artists in building community engagement on climate change.
+In 2019 Pairis was recognized as San Diego’s Community Hero for Climate Change by KPBS and the National Conflict Resolution Center.
+In 2017 Pairis was honored with the National Climate Adaptation Leadership Award for Natural Resources for her outstanding work in raising awareness and helping the nation’s natural resources become more resilient to the impacts of a rapidly changing world.
 In 2013 Pairis was appointed by Governor Brown as the Assistant Secretary for Climate Change-California Natural Resources Agency and worked collaboratively to coordinate the State's activities related to climate change adaptation.
-Preceding the appointment, Pairis served as the Climate Change Advisor for the California Department of Fish and Wildlife for five years and created the Department's Climate Science Program and CDFW Climate College.
-In 2006 Pairis worked for the Association of Fish and Wildlife Agencies, Washington D.C. where she was the Science Liaison coordinating between the states and federal natural resource agencies on energy and climate change.
-Pairis is a scientist by training and completed her Ph.D. in Environmental Studies at Antioch University New England.
-Pairis is a fellow of the Robert and Patricia Switzer Foundation.
+Preceding the appointment, Pairis served as the Climate Change Advisor for the California Department of Fish and Wildlife (CDFW) and created the Department's Climate Science Program and CDFW Climate College.
+In 2006 Pairis worked for the Association of Fish and Wildlife Agencies in Washington D.C. where she served as the Science Liaison coordinating between state and federal natural resource agencies on energy and climate change research.
+Pairis completed her Ph.D. in Environmental Studies at Antioch University New England with an emphasis in Conservation Biology.
+She is a fellow of the Robert and Patricia Switzer Foundation.

-Alex is committed to a life of inspiring others to view science through a more dynamic and empowering lens.
-Alex obtained her M.Sc. in Chemical Ecology from San Diego State University and most recently resided as a Science Programs Manager and Marine Scientist for the National Park Service.
+Alex is committed to a path inspiring others to view science through a more dynamic and empowering lens.
+Alex obtained her M.Sc. in Chemical Ecology from San Diego State University and has worked with prominent organizations such as the National Park Service, California Department of Fish and Wildlife, Georgia Institute of Technology, and San Diego Zoo Global.
 As an ecologist, storyteller, and community engager, she has spanned critical boundaries between stakeholders in education, academia, non-profit, and government to translate the most current scientific bodies of work in ways that are accessible and inclusive.
 She is a strong proponent of unconventional science communication and extending the broader impacts of science to the public using the outlets of art, digital media, education, and citizen science.
-As Deputy Director for the Alliance, her hope is that through her work and experience she can get the world to think differently about how we connect and impact the thriving ecosystem around us and commit to fostering a more resilient future.
+As Deputy Director for the Climate Science Alliance, Alex helps coordinate and optimize the organization’s strategic programs, partnerships, and vision, with a critical focus on meaningful community engagement.
+Her hope is that through her work and experience she can get the world to think differently about how we connect and impact the thriving ecosystem around us and commit to fostering a more resilient future.

 As the Creative Program Manager for the Climate Science Alliance, Diane works with the Alliance team and partners to create captivating and engaging materials in order to deliver the important messages of our climate resilient projects to all levels of our community.
 She explores the evolving world of science communication, utilizing graphic and web design as well as social media.
 This passion stemmed from her time at Gaia, a student magazine that covered sustainability-based issues through art and creative journalism, in which she was the editor-in-chief of while completing her B.A. in Environmental Studies/Biology at the University of California, Santa Cruz.